Kai Tak Airport: Overcrowding in the 1980s and 1990s

 The growth of Hong Kong also put a strain on the airport's capacity.
 Its usage was close to, and for some time exceeded, the designed capacity.
 The airport was designed to handle 24 million passengers per year, but in 1996, Kai Tak handled 29.5 million passengers, plus 1.56 million tonnes of freight, making it the third busiest airport in the world in terms of international passenger traffic, and busiest in terms of international cargo throughput.
 Moreover, clearance requirements for aircraft takeoffs and landings made it necessary to limit the height of buildings that could be built in Kowloon.
 While Kai Tak was initially located far away from residential areas, the expansion of both residential areas and the airport resulted in Kai Tak being close to residential areas.
 This caused serious noise and engine pollution for nearby residents and put height restrictions, which were removed after Kai Tak closed.
 A night curfew from 11:30 pm to 6:30 am in the early morning also hindered operations.

 As a result, in the late 1980s, the Hong Kong Government began searching for alternative locations for a new airport in Hong Kong to replace the aging airport.
-After deliberating on a number of locations, including the south side of Hong Kong Island, the government decided to build the airport on the island of Chek Lap Kok off Lantau Island.
+After deliberating on several locations, including the south side of Hong Kong Island, the government decided to build the airport on the island of Chek Lap Kok off Lantau Island.
 The new airport is located far away from Hong Kong's main residential areas, conducive to minimising the dangers of a major crash and also reducing the nuisance of noise pollution.
 A huge number of resources were mobilised to build this new airport, part of the ten programmes in Hong Kong's Airport Core Programme.

 The Regal Meridien Hong Kong Airport Hotel (now the Regal Oriental Hotel), linked to the passenger terminal by a footbridge spanning Prince Edward Road, opened on 19 July 1982.
-This was Hong Kong's first airport hotel, and comprised 380 rooms including 47 suites.
+This was Hong Kong's first airport hotel and comprised 380 rooms including 47 suites.
 The hotel still exists, but the footbridge (which was connected to the passenger terminal) has been demolished.
 It is one of the few remaining buildings related to Kai Tak Airport.

 Closure and legacy of Kai Tak Airport

-The new airport officially opened on 6 July 1998 to replace the functions of the Kai Tak Airport.
+The new airport in Chek Lap Kok officially opened on 6 July 1998 to replace the functions of Kai Tak Airport.
 All of the essential airport supplies and vehicles that were left in the old airport for operation (some of the non-essential ones had already been transported to the new airport) were transported to Chek Lap Kok in one early morning with a single massive move, with a police escort.

-On 6 July 1998 at 01:28, after the last aircraft departed for Chek Lap Kok, Kai Tak was finally retired as an airport.
-The final flights were:
+On the same day, at 03:30 local time, when the first aircraft departed for Chek Lap Kok, Kai Tak was finally retired as an airport, with its ICAO and IATA airport codes reassigned to the new airport at Chek Lap Kok.
+Below were the final flights of Kai Tak: